 They are also about shaping habit and lifetime value, so they will nudge you toward steady engagement, not sporadic spikes.

 Crypto card points are evolving toward seasonal scores and engagement tiers.
-That makes velocity more important than it is in traditional cashback programs.
+Here is how the major programs handle frequency:

-If you are pursuing points or airdrop exposure, start with Airdrop Cards and compare programs that explicitly track activity tiers.
-If you prefer predictable value, prioritize Cashback Cards where velocity has less influence.
+If you are pursuing points or airdrop exposure, compare programs that explicitly track activity tiers.
+If you prefer predictable value, prioritize cashback cards where velocity has less influence.

 Overview